 - Absorption typically ranges from 8 to 10 units per month, with the best operator achieving up to 35 units per month when properly marketed.

-- BFR communities are often built in desirable locations, sometimes adjacent to new for-sale projects, including within master-planned communities.
+- BTR communities are often built in desirable locations, sometimes adjacent to new for-sale projects, including within master-planned communities.

-BFR product types.
-Although the BFR industry is still in its infancy, a handful of operators are proving the BFR concept can be very successful with a variety of product offerings.
+BTR product types.
+Although the BTR industry is still in its infancy, a handful of operators are proving the BTR concept can be very successful with a variety of product offerings.
 We have organized the product in the following categories:

 Don’t miss out.
 Multifamily owners can leverage their existing capital structure and operating platforms to find sites, build homes, manage leasing and operations, and provide great programming and reliable customer service to retain tenants with changing housing needs.
 We can help you with everything else, from identifying the right market or site to targeting the right customer and building the right product.